Ninroot/gocker/README.md

 A Docker implementation written in Golang designed for educational purposes.
 We __do not recommend using it in production environments__, and suggest running it inside a virtual machine instead.

+## Prerequisites

+Gocker runs only on Linux-based system with version 3.10 or higher of the Linux kernel.

+Required packages:
+- libcgroup-tools

+Required configuration:
+- A btrfs filesystem mounted under /var/btrfs

 ## Install

 ```bash